All conditions

 Clinical signs and bloodwork

-Low hematocrit (moderate to severe anemia), elevated white blood cell count (inflammation), elevated liver enzymes (RBC destruction).
+Low hematocrit (moderate to severe anemia), usually with a bone marrow that responds by producing new red blood cells (regenerative anemia).
+There is frequently an elevated white blood cell count (inflammation), raised bilirubin with jaundice (the direct product of RBC destruction), and sometimes elevated liver enzymes (the liver short of oxygen because of the anemia).
 The presence of spherocytes on a blood smear is a characteristic sign of IMHA.

 2